peerdevicenet/Connector_wifi_intent/README.md

 Connector_wifi_intent
 =====================

 This sample connector using Router's ConnectionService intenting api to discover and connect to peer devices.
+It communicates thru external wifi router or WifiDirect network setup among a group of WifiDirect enabled devices.

 It includes Router project as a library project.
 So it will instantiate a router service directly, running in a separate process.